Al Jolson: Performing in blackface

 Jolson often performed in blackface makeup.
-Performing in blackface makeup was a theatrical convention of many entertainers at the beginning of the 20th century, having its origin in the minstrel show.
+Performing in blackface makeup was a theatrical convention of many entertainers at the beginning of the 20th century, having its origin in the minstrel show, an American form of theater in which White actors wore blackface makeup for the purpose of portraying racial stereotypes of African Americans.
 According to film historian Eric Lott:

-In the retrospective view of a later era, however, the use of blackface has come to be viewed as implicit racism.
+In the retrospective view of a later era, however, the use of blackface is viewed by many as racist.
 Music critic Ted Gioia, commenting on Jolson's use of blackface, wrote:

 As metaphor of mutual suffering

-Historians have described Jolson's blackface and singing style as metaphors for Jewish and black suffering throughout history.
+Jolson's blackface and singing style have been described as metaphors for Jewish and Black suffering throughout history.
 Jolson's first film, The Jazz Singer, for instance, is described by historian Michael Alexander as an expression of the liturgical music of Jews with the "imagined music of African Americans", noting that "prayer and jazz become metaphors for Jews and blacks."
 Playwright Samson Raphaelson, after seeing Jolson perform his stage show Robinson Crusoe, stated that "he had an epiphany: 'My God, this isn't a jazz singer', he said.
 'This is a cantor!'"
 The image of the blackfaced cantor remained in Raphaelson's mind when he conceived of the story which led to The Jazz Singer.

 Upon the film's release, the first full-length sound picture, film reviewers saw the symbolism and metaphors portrayed by Jolson in his role as the son of a cantor wanting to become a "jazz singer":